chris2top/lewansoul-lx16a/README.md

 LewanSoul LX-16A servos driver & GUI (python 2.7)
 ====================================

+## FORK INFORMATION
-maximulkin's LewanSoul LX-16A servo driver is initially implemented to be used witn Python 3.x.
-As I am using the drive in a ROS project i am limited by using python 2.7.
-Thus this fork implements a LX-16A servo driver while still providing all the interfafes described in its original implementation.
+maximulkin's LewanSoul LX-16A servo driver is initially implemented in Python 3.x.
+As I am using the driver for ROS I am limited by using python 2.7.
+Thus this fork implements a LX-16A servo driver in python 2.7 while still providing all the interfafes described in the original implementation.

+## Original Content
 LewanSoul LX-16A is a wonderful servos although using them requires implementing custom serial protocol and you need to configure them before use (set unique IDs for all servos, configur limits, etc.).